danielegasparri/span-gui/docs/stars_and_gas_kinematics.md

 ### First Section: Basic Parameters
 - Wavelength Range: Defines the spectral range to be fitted.
 If your spectra are not rest-frame corrected, the wavelength range to insert is the one displayed by your spectra.
 A robust estimation of both stellar and gaseous components is achieved by selecting the visible band region 4800-5500 A (or its equivalent range for high-redshift galaxies), which includes key absorption and emission lines.
 This is a commonly used standard range.
 In the NIR, the most prominent spectral features for stellar kinematics are the Ca II triplet (CaT) lines in the 8400-8800 A rest-frame range.
 - Sigma (km/s): An initial estimate of the expected velocity dispersion of your galaxy spectrum.
 - Redshift (z): An approximate redshift value of the spectrum. **Important:** Avoid loading spectra with significantly different redshifts.
 If necessary, de-redshift your data before performing kinematic analysis.
-This can be done using the "Doppler/z correction" task in SPAN's Spectra manipulation panel.
+This can be done using the "Doppler/z correction" task in the Spectra manipulation panel.

 ### Second Section: Spectral Resolution